Webster Co. woman charged in boy’s suicide - NewsBreak

 When troopers arrived, they found the boy on the floor of a bedroom, dead from a gunshot wound to the head, according to court documents.

 There were two other boys in the home at the time of the death, troopers said.
-Police have not released the ages of any of the juveniles.West Virginia rests its case in major opioid trial
+Police have not released the ages of any of the juveniles.South Harrison teacher to be terminated after incident

 Donna Myers, 48, was also there, according to investigators.
 Myers conspired with one of the boys to lie to state troopers about where she was when the shooting happened, state police allege.